 Your original campaign goals will lead you to the performance data that are most relevant.
 For instance, if you were looking to boost direct sales, you can analyze discount codes, sales funnel activity or affiliate links.
 In order to measure conversions, zero in on the action audiences take after interacting with a piece of content (i.e., did they go on to download your app, sign up for a newsletter, or view a brand video?).
 For increased brand visibility, you’ll want to use social network and search engine data to see how many mentions your brand generated during the campaign.

 One of the most popular goals for an influencer marketing campaign is to increase the number of brand followers.
 This one’s relatively simple to track, by documenting the number of social media followers before and after the campaign.

 Clarify Brand Objectives in Real-Time

 For some campaigns, views may have been the main goal, but the value of sparking conversation becomes clear as content gains traction.
-Comments and tags offer great insight into how audiences are responding to sponsored content, and provide brands the invaluable opportunity to be part of the discussion.
+Comments and tags offer great insight into how audiences are responding to sponsored content and provide brands with the invaluable opportunity to be part of the discussion.

 Stay Current with Platform Insights

 As different social networks continue to evolve and build their advertising functionality, the metrics available to users also shift.
 Privacy concerns and overseeing regulations are always in flux, as are the platforms themselves, along with industry analytics tools.